Independent guide. Comparison uses 2026 EIA state-average residential rates and EIA state-average natural gas prices.Verified June 2026

 New York, Massachusetts, Connecticut and other Northeast states have high electricity rates (23 to 30 cents per kWh) and moderate gas prices ($1.40 to $1.90 per therm).
 The heat pump's per-BTU cost ends up similar to or slightly higher than gas.
 The Northeast also has long, cold heating seasons where heat pump efficiency drops below the rated value for hundreds of hours per year, eroding the heat pump's per-BTU advantage further.

 Several state programs (Mass Save, NYSERDA Clean Heat, Maine Efficiency Maine) are explicitly trying to flip this math through aggressive rebates that reduce the heat pump's effective cost or that target the cold-climate variants which maintain efficiency at low temperatures.
-Combined with the federal 25C credit and the IRA HEEHRP rebate, the install economics often favor the heat pump even when the per-BTU operating cost is roughly even with gas.
+With the federal 25C credit now expired (2026 installs no longer qualify), these state rebates plus the IRA-funded HEEHRP point-of-sale rebate for income-qualified households are what still tilt the install economics toward the heat pump even when the per-BTU operating cost is roughly even with gas.
 The Northeast transition is happening but more slowly than in the South and West because the operating-cost case is closer to neutral.

 Cold-climate heat pumps change the math in 2026